-Subcontractor agrees to furnish all labor, materials, equipment and other facilities (collectively "Services" or "Work") required to complete the work for the Project in accordance with the Contract Documents.
-Scope of Work - The Work is not necessarily defined in one particular portion of the plans and specifications or Contract Documents.
+Subcontractor agrees to furnish all labor, materials, equipment and other facilities (collectively "services") required to complete the work for the project in accordance with the Contract Documents.
+Scope of Work - The work to be performed by Subcontractor is not necessarily in one particular portion of the plans and specifications.
 Subcontractor will perform all of the work that falls within the general area of this Subcontract, regardless of the fact that the work to be performed may be distributed throughout the plans and specifications, and Contract Documents, as well as all incidental work reasonably necessary to complete this Subcontract.
-The work to be performed by the Subcontractor is generally described as follows:
+The work to be performed by the Subcontractor generally is as follows: (list Scope)